 Tapering allows time to rest those aching legs, and let muscle damage from training heal.
 Weirdly, you can sometimes feel “phantom aches” – odd niggles or pains.
 This isn’t lack of training.
 It’s both the healing of your tired muscles, and also the fact that you’re super aware of how you’re feeling in this key time.

 And no, substituting running with really hard spinning/ Zumba/ boxaspinayoga or whatever other class, is also not good, especially if you’re not used to it.
 You’ll regret getting exhausted, or worse, pulling a tight muscle.

 Much better to keep stretching and using your foam roller and/or some gentle yoga or pilates to keep you flexible.
 If you have regular sports massage, your last one should be about a week before, or more gentle if it’s just a few days before.

 Instead of worrying about not running, the taper is actual a perfect time for some mental workouts to prepare you for your race.
 The elites, and lots of successful “normal” runners visualise running their perfect race, which helps set you up for doing it for real.
 Visualise your ideal finish time on the clock for extra motivation.
 (You can use AOYS race time goal postcards to help you).

 You can also focus on writing lists, which surely makes us all feel better?!
 Write down what you’ll need to pack and wear; what time you need to get up and leave.
-(Even easier, you can get the AOYS race checklist here).
+(Even easier, you can get the AOYS race checklist).
 It’s amazing how your brain can be so focused on the race on the day (a good thing), that you can forget the essentials like your trainers (a bad thing!)
 So write it down.